-The Independent Advisory Committee, the GLSAC, is conducting a Public Hearing on the Gasworks site.
+The Independent Advisory Committee, the GLSAC, had a Public Hearing on the Gasworks site in April.

 The Advisory Committee is independant of Development Victoria and will report to the Minister of Planning in confidence on what would “put the land to its highest and best use - and that is not in terms of money”.

 The Minister makes his decision on how much of the land to retain for public use, how much to sell to developers, and what planning controls will apply - the DPO (Development Plan Overlay).

 From that point on, if the Development Victoria proposal is adopted, the council and residents will have no right to know what will be built, no right to know when it will be built, and no right to object to any part of it.